 To install the DMF licenses, copy the DMF license keys into the /etc/lk/keys.dat file on the DMF server.
-For more information, see the chapter about licensing in the DMF administrator's guide.
+For more information, see the chapter about licensing in DMF 6 Administrator Guide for SGI InfiniteStorage.

 Establish OpenVault Communication